Last Modified: 22 Jun 2013

 Overnight boat (1 nt)

 Stretch your legs this morning with a brisk stroll around Yangola village and spend some time interacting with the smiling locals.
 Back on board our boat, wile away another fascinating day witnessing all the simple daily activities of life along the river.

-Along the way, we pay a visit to the Sagaing Temples.
-Loosely described as the 'Monte Carlo of Burma', Sagiang is a set of small hills, dotted with temples and gold covered stupas.
+Along the way, we will pay a visit to the Sagaing Temples.
+Loosely described as the 'Monte Carlo of Burma', Sagaing is a set of small hills, dotted with temples and gold covered stupas.

 We arrive in Mandalay late afternoon, just in time perhaps to for an ice-cream/latte or frappuchino at the famous Nylon Bar or consider checking out the traditional Shan cuisine at Lashio Lay.

 Once known as 'the golden city' Mandalay was the last capital of the former Kingdom of Myanmar, abolished in 1885 by the British as a result of the 3rd and final Anglo-Burmese war.
 The kingdom was pretty much given away by the last king - Thibaw Min, however its remnants still remain sitting in a grid of streets similar to that of Manhattan.